SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/crowdstrike-falcon-endpoint-protection.md

 ```

-## Install the CrowdStrike Falcon Endpoint Protection App and view the Dashboards
+## Installing the CrowdStrike Falcon Endpoint Protection App

-This page provides instructions for installing the Sumo App for CrowdStrike Falcon Endpoint Protection, as well as examples for each of the app dashboards.
+This section provides instructions for installing the Sumo App for CrowdStrike Falcon Endpoint Protection, as well as examples for each of the app dashboards.

-#### Install the App
-17

-This section demonstrates how to install the CrowdStrike Falcon Endpoint Protection App.

 To install the app, do the following: